FroggyZ/UCIHAR/README.md

-# README file of my "UCI-HAR" repo
+# README file of my "UCIHAR" repo

 ###What is `in` this repo: